-Z. Hamzic et al., "A Review of the Current Literature in Inspection Sampling Optimization," Proceedings of the 2013 Industrial and Systems Engineering Research Conference (2013, San Juan, Puerto Rico), unknown, Jan 2013.
+Z. Hamzic et al., "A Review of the Current Literature in Inspection Sampling Optimization," Proceedings of the 2013 Industrial and Systems Engineering Research Conference (2013, San Juan, Puerto Rico), Jan 2013.

 2013 Industrial and Systems Engineering Research Conference (2013: May 18-22, San Juan, Puerto Rico)